Waiting for the Sun: Releases

-Waiting for the Sun was released on July 3, 1968, although some sources incorrectly noted on 12 July.
-The album has sold over 7 million copies since its 1968 original release (as noted in 2015).
+Waiting for the Sun was officially released on July 3, 1968, although some sources incorrectly noted on the day of 12.
+As of 2015, the album has sold over 7 million copies since its 1968 original release.
 Although "Celebration of the Lizard" was not included on the original release of the album, a recording of the long piece was later included along with two early takes of "Not to Touch the Earth" as bonus tracks on the 40th anniversary expanded edition release of the album (subtitled "An Experiment/Work in Progress").

 Reissues

-In 1988, Waiting for the Sun was digitally remastered by Bruce Botnick and Paul A. Rothchild at Digital Magnetics using the original master tapes.
+In 1988, Waiting for the Sun was digitally remastered by sound engineer Bruce Botnick and Paul A. Rothchild at Digital Magnetics using the original master tapes.
 DCC Compact Classics reissued the album on 24kt gold CD in 1993 and on 180g vinyl in 1998, both versions were mastered by Steve Hoffman.
-It was remastered again in 1999 by Bernie Grundman and Bruce Botnick at Bernie Grundman Mastering for The Complete Studio Recordings box set, using 96khz/24bit technology; it was also released as a standalone CD release.
-In 2006 the album was reissued on a CD/DVD set featuring both stereo and 5.1 remixes created by Botnick for the Perception box set.
-The 2006 stereo remix was also released on a standalone CD release in 2007 including five bonus tracks, which was mastered by Botnick at Uniteye.
-In 2009, it was reissued on 180g vinyl featuring the original mix; this edition was cut by Bernie Grundman.
+It was remastered again in 1999 by Bernie Grundman and Botnick at Bernie Grundman Mastering for The Complete Studio Recordings box set, using 96khz/24bit technology; it was also released as a standalone CD release.
+In 2006, the album was reissued on a CD/DVD set featuring both stereo and 5.1 remixes created by Botnick for the Perception box set.
+The 2006 stereo remix was also released on a standalone CD release in 2007 including five bonus tracks, mastered by Botnick at Uniteye.
+In 2009, it was reissued on 180g vinyl featuring the original mix; this edition was cut by Grundman.
 Analogue Productions also reissued the album on SACD and double 45 RPM vinyl, both editions were mastered by Doug Sax and Sangwook Nam at the Mastering Lab; the CD layer of the Super Audio CD contains the original stereo mix while the SACD layer contains Botnick's 2006 5.1 surround mix.

 In 2018, Rhino Records released a 1-LP/2-CD deluxe edition to commemorate the album's 50th anniversary release, which was remastered by Botnick utilizing the Plangent Process.
 The CDs are encoded with MQA technology.
 The LP and first CD feature remastered versions of the same 11 tracks from the original 1968 release.
 The second CD features 14 previously unreleased tracks.
 The 50th anniversary edition omits the bonus tracks featured on the 40th anniversary edition and also features rough mixes of all the album's tracks.
 Botnick recommended some of these versions, saying, "I prefer some of these mixes as they represent all of the elements and additional background vocals and some intangible roughness, all quite attractive and refreshing."